Video Tutorials for Using

 What you will learn: A preview of how to use Pressbooks to create, write, and have a book ready for publication in only five steps.

-Video: Introduction to Pressbooks by Gavin Goodwin, 2021, Pressbooks, CC BY 4.0.
+Video: Introduction to Pressbooks by Gavin Goodwin, 2021, Pressbooks, CC BY-NC 4.0.

 Create your account and your first book by registering for an account at Pressbooks.com.
-If you are ready to create your first book, choose the ‘Register My Book Now’ option as you complete the form.
+If you are ready to create your first book, choose the “Register My Book Now” option as you complete the form.

-From the Organize page, you can add to and organize your book’s text.
+From the Organize page, you can add content and organize your book’s text.
 To add, edit, or reorganize your text, you can access all of your chapters and content here.
 On this page, you may see the Front Matter, Chapters, and Back Matter of your book.

 You can choose the ideal theme for your book’s tone from various genres, including science fiction and romance, textbooks, and monographs.